 Centocor, now part of Janssen Biotech Inc., introduces REMICADE®, a prescription medication used to treat many auto-immune conditions, including Crohn’s disease, ulcerative colitis, rheumatoid arthritis and plaque psoriasis.

-AdVac ® technology, based on the development and production of adenovirus vectors is introduced.
-It can be used with PER.C6® technology to develop recombinant vaccines against life-threatening infectious diseases such as Ebola.
+AdVac® technology, based on the development and production of adenovirus vectors is introduced.
+It can be used to develop vaccines against life-threatening infectious diseases such as Ebola.

 Established in celebration of the legacy of “Dr. Paul” and in recognition of current researchers demonstrating a similar spirit, the Dr. Paul Janssen Award was first presented in 2006.